ansinghh/Geographical_Similarity/README.md

-# Coordinate Matching and Haversine Distance Finder
+# Geographic Coordinate Matching and Haversine Distance Finder

-A Python tool to find the closest geographical points between two sets of coordinates using the Haversine formula and KD-Tree for efficiency.
+A Python script to find the closest geographical points between two sets of coordinates using the Haversine formula and KD-Tree for efficiency.

 ---